-Prepare yourself now by joining Microsoft and Interlink Cloud Advisors on September 22 for an online event that provides you with an in-depth overview of the GDPR regulations, including high-level requirements, penalties, and what you should be planning for.
+Prepare yourself now by viewing this on-demand webinar by Microsoft and Interlink Cloud Advisors, which provides you with an in-depth overview of the GDPR regulations, including high-level requirements, penalties, and what you should be planning for.

-Our data protection and information security experts will take you through compliance requirements and scenarios and the demonstrate the Microsoft tools available to help drive compliance across your entire IT enterprise including Office 365, on premises, and third-party cloud solutions.
+Interlink's data protection and information security experts take you through compliance requirements and scenarios and demonstrate the Microsoft tools available to help drive compliance across your entire IT enterprise including Office 365, on premises, and third-party cloud solutions.

-After this online event, you will have a firm understanding of:
+After viewing this online event, you will have a firm understanding of:

 - GDPR requirements and how they impact your business

 - Key tasks each affected organization must take before May 25, 2018

 - Microsoft solutions to help meet common GDPR requirements

 - And more +++